 13. Social Media

-13.1 AAP journalists may not use personal blogs or social networking sites like Twitter and Facebook to post AAP-generated material or links to such material, or to make comments relating to their work, other AAP employees or to AAP and its policies and practices.
+13.1 AAP journalists may not use personal blogs or social networking sites like Twitter and Facebook to make comments relating to AAP employees or to AAP, its internal operations, policies and practices.

 13.2 Content from social networking sites should be used in AAP stories only when the material is publicly available and the bona fides of the source has been established and checked.
 This should be done in consultation with the desk editor.